NickvisionApps/Application/CONTRIBUTING.md

 - `helpers` => Useful objects and functions specific for the WinUI platform version of the app.
 - `views` => The views (pages, windows, dialogs, etc...) of the app.
 - `installer` => Inno installer scripts.

-##### org.nickvision.application.osx

-This project contains all of the code used for the macOS platform (OSX) version of the app.
-- `controls` => Generic controls for the app.
-    - These UI objects are separate from views in that they should not be backed by a controller and should be easily ported to any other app.
-- `views` => The views (pages, windows, dialogs, etc...) of the app.

 #### Developing and Testing